awsdocs/amazon-route53-docs/doc_source/domain-contact-support.md

 **Severity**
 Choose the applicable severity\.
 **Subject**
-Type a brief summary of the issue\.
+Enter a brief summary of the issue\.
 **Description**
 Describe the issue that you're having in more detail, and attach any relevant documents or screenshots\.
 **Contact method**